z03h/ext-reactions/docs/source/quickstart.rst

     @commands.guild_only()
     @commands.cooldown(1, 60, commands.BucketType.user)
     @commands.max_concurrency(1)
-    # You can pass a list/tuple of strings to function as aliases.
+    # You can pass a list/tuple of strings to, similar to aliases.
     # This command can be invoked with:
     # +🤔(prefix) > +🥺
     # or
     # +🤔(prefix) > +🥺 > -🥺
     @bot.reaction_command(['🥺', '🥺🥺'])
     async def please(ctx):
-        text = 'ctx.message will be a PartialMessage\n' \
+        text = 'ctx.message will be a PartialMessageif invoked from reactions\n' \
                'To get a full message, you can use ctx.get() which searches message cache' \
-               'or ctx.fetch() which is a shortcut to PartialMessage.fetch()\n' f'{ctx.author=} is **NOT** the same as ctx.message.author for reaction commands\n' \
+               'or ctx.fetch() which is a shortcut to PartialMessage.fetch()\n' 'ctx.author is NOT the same as ctx.message.author for reaction commands\n' \
                'ctx.message is the message reactions were added to\n' \
-               'ctx.author is the user who added reactions, not the author of the message\n' \
+               'ctx.author is the user who added reactions, not message.author\n' \
-               'Lots of things broken, ex: args will only be default value or None, lmao' await ctx.trigger_typing()
+               'Lots of things broken, ex: args will only be default value or None' await ctx.trigger_typing()
         await asyncio.sleep(9)
         await ctx.message.reply(text)